TOTAL BONUSES:

 No. The UK doesn’t differentiate between games of skill and games chance.

-It doesn’t matter whether you play with the best betting app in the UK or a terrible one.
+It doesn’t matter whether you play with best mobile betting apps in UK or a terrible one.
 There are no taxes on mobile winnings.

 Again, that depends on where you reside.
 Some countries (like those listed above) don’t tax winnings from gambling.
 Others have small tax-rates, and some will whack you with massive tax rates.
-It varies, so you need to look these up for where you reside.
+It varies, so you need to look these up for where you reside or in case you ask yourself how to bet online from abroad as a UK resident.

 No. Claiming no deposit betting UK bonuses and free bets or participating in any betting offers in the UK won’t see you charged a tax.